Less Is More: Fast and Accurate Reasoning with Cross-Head Unified Sparse Attention: Experiments

 \subsection{Evaluation on Reasoning Tasks}

-\Cref{fig:accuracy_eval} presents the accuracy comparison among Full Attention baseline, \Sys, and other sparse attention methods across mainstream reasoning benchmarks, including the complex mathematical contests AIME-24/25, and the simpler reasoning tasks MATH500 and GPQA-Diamond, evaluated on the reasoning-focused language models Qwen3-8B and Qwen3-4B.
-For the challenging AIME tasks, experiments span token budgets of 2K, 4K, and 6K tokens, corresponding to overall generation lengths averaging between 14K and 20K tokens.
-In contrast, the MATH500 and GPQA-Diamond tasks involve shorter reasoning sequences averaging between 4K and 9K tokens. \Sys consistently achieves the highest accuracy across all evaluated tasks and token budgets, closely matching the performance of full attention, even under stringent token constraints.
-Specifically, for Qwen3-8B on the AIME-24 task at the smallest token budget (2K tokens), \Sys attains a nearly lossless performance, markedly surpassing training-free methods such as Quest and TidalDecode, as well as the training-required SeerAttention-r, all of which suffer notable accuracy degradation at reduced token budgets.
-A similar trend is observed across all tasks, underscoring the capability of \Sys to effectively retain critical contextual information and facilitate accurate reasoning even with limited computational resources.
+\Cref{fig:accuracy_eval} presents the accuracy comparison among Full Attention, \Sys, and other sparse attention methods as baselines across mainstream reasoning benchmarks, AIME-24, AIME-25, MATH500, and GPQA-Diamond.
+The first three are from the complex mathematical contests, and GPQA-Diamond comprises graduate-level STEM proofing problems.
+All datasets are evaluated on the reasoning-focused language models DeepSeek-R1-8B and Qwen3-4B, -8B, and -14B.
+For challenging AIME-24 and -25 tasks, experiments span token budgets of 2K, 4K, 6K, and 8K where the Full Attention model solves problems with an average reasoning length of 15K and 17K tokens, respectively.
+In contrast, existing sparse attention methods not only suffer accuracy degradation but also extend generation lengths significantly, often requiring 15K–30K tokens to complete the same problems.
+A similar trend holds for GPQA (Full Attention 8K vs. 8K–18K under baselines) and MATH500 (Full-Attention 5K vs. 5K–16K under baselines).
+By comparison, \Sys consistently achieves the highest accuracy across all evaluated tasks and token budgets, while maintaining generation lengths nearly identical to Full Attention (15K for AIME, 8K for GPQA, 5K for MATH).
+Specifically, for Qwen3-8B on AIME-24 at the smallest budget (2K tokens), \Sys attains nearly lossless accuracy, surpassing Quest, TidalDecode, and training-required SeerAttention-r, all of which suffer notable degradation and longer reasoning traces (\Cref{tab:gen_len}).
+This dual advantage—accuracy preservation without length inflation—underscores \Sys’s ability to retain critical contextual information and facilitate fast, accurate reasoning with limited token budgets.